Transforming Your Marketing Plays With Jackie Lipnicki

 Billy: Okay, all right.
 Um, great.
 Is there anything else you want to cover on this before we move on to our next our next topic?

 Jackie: The only thing I’ll say is, if your demand gen listener, and you’re building one of these quizzes, make sure that you can capture the data and the answer.
 So that way you can arm your sales reps to be more effective.

 Billy: Awesome, awesome.
 Okay, so the next thing we want to talk about, and this one I thought was interesting as well, was take making the shift as a sales team from working very small accounts to a larger targeted list.
 And you guys are in the middle of this transition right now.
 So I thought it would be interesting to get your perspective and see how it’s going and what you guys are learning along the way.

 Jackie: Yeah, so it’s an interesting shift, we previously would be able to have different sized packages, and therefore we could sell to pretty much anyone.
-And the best example I can give you is we used to be an auto parts shop.
-And you could come in and just buy your brakes or just buy your steering wheel.
-And now we’re selling you the whole car.
-And it’s a very different mentality.
-And it’s obviously a lot more valuable.
+The best example I can give you is we used to be an auto parts shop.
+You could come in and just buy your brakes or just buy your steering wheel.
+Now we’re selling you the whole car.
+It’s a very different mentality.
+It’s obviously a lot more valuable.
 If you can have that car that’s going to get you from point A to point B, but people are used to coming to us for much smaller buys, much more transactional, much less strategic partners.